 The Page Manager is a tool that users of BrandingPays web tools will have access to.
-There will be a Page Manager button on every page that, when clicked, will open up either a new window or a movable <div> that appears over everything else.
+There will be a Page Manager button on every page that, when clicked, will open up either a modal Dialog or a movable <div> that appears over everything else.
 This tool will act similarly to file managers/file browsers such as Windows Explorer or a Mac’s Finder in that it will provide a list of all the “pages” (a “page” being a single Positioning Statement, Elevator Pitch, or Brand Strategy) the user has created and the pages’ properties in a table format.

 What the Page Manager should (sort of) look like (see also svnbrandingpaystrunkappimagesDesigns(CS4)PageManager.ai)